Hiring On-Demand Consultants And Advisors As The Gig Economy Matures

 When vetting your on-demand advisors, start by asking whether they have an incorporated entity and an EIN (IRS-issued employer identification number), as those are indicators of commitment to their consulting business.
 Review their LinkedIn profile and website for red flags.
 Then, if all seems well, ask for references, and request case studies that illustrate their value proposition.
 An experienced and reputable advisor may not be able to share work samples due to non-disclosure agreements but should be able to speak confidently about the kinds of work they have done and the outcomes they have achieved.

 With more and more companies using on-demand knowledge workers, it will soon become commonplace to hire on-demand advisors.
 Companies that don’t will risk falling behind their competitors.

 The future of work is here, and the decision to adapt and change for the better is yours.

 Ready to get started?
 Liquid simplifies onboarding, managing, and paying your on-demand advisors and consultants, freelancers, independent contractors.
-Click here to request access to Liquid beta!
+Try Liquid today!

 Category: Freelancer Management Industry Trends